srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 We just finished setting up the machine learning framework in cloud.
 Here are some recommendations on what we could potentially do to scale up this data modeling and predictive analytics workflow:

-1) Extract, transform and Load datasets from internal (CRM databases) or external data sources (Facebook / Google Ad sets) into cloud storage.
+1) Extract, transform and Load datasets from internal (CRM databases) or external data sources (third-party vendors like Nielsen Ratings or Faceebok & Google Ad sets) into the Google Cloud Compute Engine.

-2) Build data models in SQL, R or Python (Use Reticulate and sqldf packages to source python/SQL scripts into R studio server).
+2) Build data models in SQL, R or Python (Use Reticulate and sqldf packages to source python/SQL scripts into R studio server) using the lately configured R Studio Server.

-3) Build supervised/ unsupervised/ reinforecement machine learning algorithms over the cloud sourced datamodel.
-Productionize the end-to-end process using cronR package.
+3) Build supervised or unsupervised or reinforecement machine learning algorithms over the cloud sourced data model.
+Productionize the end-to-end workflow using cronR package.
+Store the dataset in a cloud database.

 4) Lastly, build a BI dashboard that visualizes the predictive model (could be anything from predicting the next month sales or churn rate to classifying the customer database using unsupervised cluster models).
+If interested, embed this live  predictive BI model as a widget in web/mobile applications via REST API.

-Feel free to reach out to me if you need any help in understanding the aforedsaid configurations.
+Feel free to reach out to me if you need any help in understanding the aforesaid configurations.
+Happy to share what I know!
 Hope this helps:)